Reasons to bank sperm

 We recommend that you abstain from ejaculation for 2-3 days (and no longer than 7 days) before your appointment, where possible.

-- Information and consent consultation
+- Information provision and completion of the legally required consent forms

 - Blood test for HIV and Hepatitis (if not already performed)